 Preparing for SQE Legal Drafting

 Repeated practice through SQE mock tests is the best way to prepare for the SQE assessment.
 Drafting legal documents is something that newly-qualified solicitors will do on a regular basis, so you will need to familiarise yourself with the various standard documents you will be working with as you set out on your legal career.
 It would be also helpful to review some SQE legal drafting samples, such as the SRA example and suggested correct answer.

 It is important to hone your written language skills for this assessment.
 As well as being legally correct, the style of language should be clear and concise, and appropriate terminology should be used to reflect the relevant facts, client’s needs, rights and/or obligations in the case.
 These documents may ultimately form the basis of a legal process, decision or judgement, so it is crucial that all the legal considerations are accurately reflected in a coherent manner.

 We therefore recommend that candidates dedicate some time to practicing this important skill through SQE drafting mocks in order to succeed in the assessment and also to capably perform their duties as a practising solicitor once they have passed the SQE and qualified.

 There is a range of training courses available online, including dedicated legal drafting courses.
-Our Smart training service offers guidance and SQE mock simulations for all the SQE2 assessments, where candidates are supported by an expert team of professional solicitors and academics.
+Our Smart training service offers guidance and personalised one-to-one SQE mock simulations for all the SQE2 assessments, where candidates are supported by an expert team of professional solicitors and academics.
 Our Smart SQE Methodology focuses on the concept of “active teaching”, where students practice each activity and learn from their mistakes through individual feedback and suggestions on further reading and best practices from our expert tutors.
 This approach facilitates the process of “learning by doing” rather than just reading, as active participation is the most effective way to develop skills and instil knowledge into long-term memory.
 You can read more about our Smart Methodology here.

 Smart Mock Station